 Agricultural productivity, the output-to-input ratio in agricultural systems, can be further boosted.
 More so, it can be accomplished in an environmentally friendly and economically efficient way with the help of microbes.
-Agricultural yields can increase while at the same time reduce dramatically the use of chemical inputs, the American Academy of Microbiology, the honorific branch of the American Society for Microbiology, reports (Reid and Greene 2012).
+Agricultural yields can increase while at the same time reducing dramatically the use of chemical inputs, the American Academy of Microbiology, the honorific branch of the American Society for Microbiology, reports (Reid and Greene 2012).

 In relation to food production, the American Academy of Microbiology described the importance of microorganisms in the following manner: “Producing more food with fewer resources may seem too good to be true, but the world’s farmers have trillions of potential partners that can help achieve that ambitious goal.
 Those partners are microbes.”

 How to increase agricultural productivity and food production to cope up with the projected surge in human population has been, and still is, an urgent concern.
-By 2050, the United Nations estimate that world population will balloon to about 9.3 billion from 6.9 billion in 2010 (click on to read related page).
+By 2050, the United Nations estimates that the world population will balloon to about 9.3 billion from 6.9 billion in 2010 (click on to read related page).

-According to the report made available by the American Society for Microbiology in August 2013 (ASM 2013), food supply must be boosted by increasing agricultural yields by 70-100%.
+According to the report made available by the American Society for Microbiology in August 2013 (ASM 2013), the food supply must be boosted by increasing agricultural yields by 70-100%.